tamagonocammy/dotfiles/readme.md

 # Dotfiles

-These are my dotfiles, that i use on my Arch Linux partition
+These are my dotfiles, that I use on my Arch Linux partition

 They're FAR from a concise setup, mostly because I'm not a programmer.